BallavBabu/adbmrio/README.md

 3. Convenience functions for visualization of GVC position and network structure.
 4. Parallel computation support for large-scale bilateral decomposition workflows.

-*Note: This routine is computationally intensive for full-year bilateral calculations.
+*Note: Full-year bilateral calculations are computationally intensive.
 Users may want to subset countries or sectors when exploring new research ideas.*

 ---